-Greg’s primary practice areas are criminal, family, wills and estates, real estate and property law.
+Greg maintains a diverse practice in many areas of law.
 He has appeared in every Court level in the province, as well as the Federal Court of Canada and several provincial tribunals.
 He is an avid writer on legal issues and his work has been published in the New Brunswick Solicitor’s Journal, the University of New Brunswick Law Journal and the Dalhousie Law Journal.

 - LL.B., University of New Brunswick